School Mental Health Project

-(The Center for Mental Health in Schools at UCLA has many more references, materials, and special resources relevant to MH in schools.
-To see the Center Resource List, Click Here or contact the Center.)
+(In addition to what is included below, the Center has many more references, materials, and special resources relevant to MH in schools.
+Besides using the Center Quick Finds https://smhp.psych.ucla.edu/quicksearch.htm which are updated regulary, also see the Center Resource List https://smhp.psych.ucla.edu/materials/resources.htm or contact the Center directly.)

 Major Reports on the Status of Mental Health in Schools